-25.1.3 Polarizable embedding model: PEQM
+24.1.3 Polarizable embedding model: PEQM

-This input section controls calculations using polarizable embedding (PE) model which can include effects from a structured environment on a core molecular system described using quantum mechanics.
+This input section controls calculations using the polarizable embedding (PE) model[111, 112] which can include effects from a structured environment on a core molecular system described using quantum mechanics.
 The core system is defined by the MOLECULE.INP file.
 The environment can be described by multipole moment expansions and anisotropic dipole-dipole polarizabilities provided in the POTENTIAL.INP file.
-See Chapter 16 for an introduction to calculations using the polarizable embedding model.
+See Chapter 15 for an introduction to calculations using the polarizable embedding model.
 See also Ref.
-[6] for details on the PE-HF/DFT model, Ref.
-[8] for PE-MP2/SOPPA and Ref.
-[7] for PE-CC.
+[114] for details on the PE-HF/DFT model, Ref.
+[115] for PE-MP2/SOPPA, Ref.
+[116] for PE-MCSCF and Ref.
+[117] for PE-CC.
+Note, that the input options shown here cannot be used with PE-CC, because it is based on an older implementation (see Section 15.2 for PE-CC input examples).